tencentyun/qcloud-documents/product/计算与网络/专线接入/计费说明_intl.md

 ## Billing of Physical Direct Connect
-For Tencent Cloud physical Direct Connect, a one-off access fee of 15,000 CNY is charged for each line.
+For Tencent Cloud physical Direct Connect, a one-off access fee of 1,250 USD is charged for each line.

 ## Billing of Direct Connect Tunnel
 The charge for Direct Connect tunnels depends on whether the physical direct connect access point and the VPC are located in the same city: